Jason-Bloomer/DUOpenMarket/README.md

 ## Planned improvements (In no particular order)

+:heavy_check_mark: Format item order expiration date to be user-readable.

+:heavy_check_mark: Add the ability to keep track of the trailing decimal on order prices. (curently is rounded down)

-Sort items in the item dropdown, into their respective categories.
+:white_check_mark: Sort items in the item dropdown, into their respective categories.

-Format item order expiration date to be user-readable.

 Add item statistics to the right side of window, below item name.
 Requires a neat way to look them up from a file.
 And the file.
 RegEx <3